 He graduated from Lafayette College, Magna Cum Laude with degrees in French and International Relations.
 At Lafayette he was inducted into the Phi Beta Kappa honor society and then went on to receive an M.A. in European Area Studies from American University in Washington D.C. and a Doctorat de l’université from La Sorbonne in Paris, France.
 He has lived in Europe and Latin America, and continues to travel throughout the world, recently returning from Japan.

 During his early years Christian worked as a substitute teacher, a tennis instructor in Europe and the U.S., a teacher of English as a Foreign Language, a political fundraiser, and Director of Studies at a New England preparatory school.
 For more than thirty years, he worked for the United States government.

-Christian is also a poet who has published fifteen poems in two internationally distributed magazines and is currently a member of the James City Poets.
+Christian is also a poet who has published twenty poems in two internationally distributed magazines, the book "Poetry of Wonder," and is currently a member of the James City Poets.
 He is married to Liria Hoffmann Pascale who is a native Brazilian and an architect.
 They live in Williamsburg, Virginia and have two adult sons.

 Christian will publish his new book "The Twinkling of an Eye" in 2022.
 It is a sequel to "Windows of Heaven".
 The book continues the efforts of a small band to restore the world through a victory of good over evil.
 Christian is in the process of writing a sequel to "Poetry of Wonder" called "Songs in the Night."